bravefencermusashi/photosync/README.rst

     optional arguments:
-      -h, --help      show this help message and exit -d DB, --db DB  the location of the file that contain information about already transferred photos
+      -h, --help      show this help message and exit -d DB, --db DB  the location of the file that contains information about already transferred photos
       -v, --verbose